Ami Shubhash Bolchi

-Ami Shubhash Bolchi is a 2011 Bengali-language Indian film directed by Mahesh Manjrekar, starring Mithun Chakraborty, Saheb Bhattacharya, Laboni Sarkar, Karan Aanand, Barkha Bisht Sengupta and Anindya Banerjee.
+Ami Shubhash Bolchi (বাংলা: আমি সুভাষ বলছি; English: Subhas is speaking) is a 2011 Indian Bengali language vigilante action drama film written and directed by Mahesh Manjrekar, marking his directorial debut in Bengali cinema.
+Produced by Shrikant Mohta under the banner of Shree Venkatesh Films, it stars Mithun Chakraborty and Anindya Banerjee in lead roles, alongside Saheb Bhattacharya, Laboni Sarkar, Karan Aanand, Barkha Bisht Sengupta in other pivotal roles.
+It plots the story of an ordinary man Debabrata Bose, who is known to those who dislike him as a typical Bengali person.
+Unfortunately by the pressure of circumstances, when he shames himself for being born as a Bengali, the greatest freedom fighter Netaji Subhas Chandra Bose comes into his life to acknowledge the real power of the Bengali race.
+It is a remake of the director's Marathi film Me Shivajiraje Bhosale Boltoy.

 Mithun said of the film: "I have done nearly 350 films and this is my boldest film, ever".
-This movie is the Bengali version of Manjrekar's earlier original Marathi film along the same lines called Me Shivajiraje Bhosale Boltoy.

 Plot

-Ami Shubhash Bolchi is the story Netaji Subhas Chandra Bose who comes into the life of struggling Debabrata (Mithun) and through him, Netaji helps to awaken the Bengalis from "sleep" and acts as a super hero.
+Ami Shubhash Bolchi is the story of Netaji Subhas Chandra Bose who comes into the life of struggling Debabrata (Mithun) and through him, Netaji helps to awaken the Bengalis from "sleep" and acts as a super hero.

 Summary

 Debabrata Bose happens to be a laid back 'typical middle class Bengali' who tries to change himself after repeated insults by various people in various forms.
 He also finds that, the Bengalis are bending backwards to please people of other communities and many Bengalis are deep rooted in large corruption.
-Now enter the greatest Bengali patriot ever, our 'Netaji', who cannot keep quiet seeing all these, rises from immortality and makes a comeback to help Debabrata to rejuvenate and motivate the Bengalis.
+Entering as the greatest Bengali patriot ever, our 'Netaji', cannot keep quiet seeing all these, rises from immortality and makes a comeback to help Debabrata to rejuvenate and motivate the Bengalis.
 He helps Debabrata to stand up to voice against, particularly a non-Bengali promoter who plans to get hold of Debabrata's plot by kidnapping him and his family, but Debabrata manages to teach him a lesson with the help of invisible 'INA' sword given to him by Netaji.